Trisagion: In the Latin liturgy

 The hymn is sung in this manner thrice, responding to the first three of twelve reproaches.

 In the Latin Church, the Trisagion is employed in the hour of Prime, in the ferial Preces, on ferias of Advent and Lent and on common Vigils.
 There is a Chaplet to the Holy Trinity used by the Order of the Most Holy Trinity called 'The Trisagion' or the 'Angelic Trisagion', which makes use of both forms of the Trisagion.
 It also occurs in the Little Office of the Blessed Virgin and in the Chaplet of Divine Mercy.

+Latin Catholic devotions

-In the Roman Catholic church, an indulgence of 100 days was once associated with the Trisagion when prayed once a day together with the Sanctus, with a contrite heart to adore the Holy Trinity.
+In the Latin Church, an indulgence of 100 days was once associated with the Trisagion when prayed once a day together with the Sanctus, with a contrite heart to adore the Holy Trinity.

+The Trisagion, with minor additions, is a part of the Chaplet of the Divine Mercy: